wragge/digitaldirections/_posts/1-1-1-title.md

 ---
 layout: slide
-title: "Turning the inside out"
+title: "Doing digital in the humanities"
 ---